GCHQ Cyber Accelerator doubles down for second intake

 The second cohort, announced today, will go through a nine month program vs three.
 There’s also more of them: Nine startups vs seven.
 And more cash on the table for selected teams, with £25,000 apiece vs the original £5k grant.

 Startups in the first cohort were not required to give up any equity to participate, with neither GCHQ nor Wayra investing at that point.
 We’ve asked whether that situation has changed for the second batch of teams now that the program has been expanded and will update this story with any response.
+Update: No change, but see below for a quick Q&A with a spokesman for the accelerator.

 The expanded program will offer selected teams access to technological and security expertise from GCHQ, the National Cyber Security Centre and Telefónica, which is the partner organization running the accelerator program (under its Wayra UK bootcamp banner), as well as the usual mix of mentoring, business services and office space.